 Daisaku Ikeda: A Biographical Sketch

-This conviction is expressed most succinctly in a passage in his best-known work, The Human Revolution, Ikeda’s novelization of the Soka Gakkai’s history and ideals: “A great inner revolution in just a single individual will help achieve a change in the destiny of a nation and, further, will enable a change in the destiny of all humankind."1
+This conviction is expressed most succinctly in a passage in The Human Revolution, Ikeda’s novelization of the Soka Gakkai’s history and ideals: “A great inner revolution in just a single individual will help achieve a change in the destiny of a nation and, further, will enable a change in the destiny of all humankind.”3

 [ The texts in the Profile section were developed by Anthony George, editor for the SGI Quarterly ].